jzheaux/katacoda-scenarios/distributed-authorization/01-run-app.md

 The front-end is a Browser-based application.
 For convenience, it's housed in the same codebase as the REST API for this scenario; however, it could be easily deployed separately, as most Javascript applications are.

-To start the front-end, run `mvn spring-boot:run -Dstart-class=io.jzheaux.springsecurity.spa.SpaApplication`{{execute T2}}.
+To start the front-end, run `mvn spring-boot:run -Dstart-class=io.jzheaux.springsecurity.spa.SpaApplication`{{execute interrupt T2}}.
 This will start a front-end application on port 8081.

-Once you've started the application, make sure that it's up and running by navigating to https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com/
+Once you've started the application, make sure that it's up and running by navigating to https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com/bearer.html

 You should be able to login, add, and complete goals.